akzsato/aws-ai-practitioner-certification-cheatsheet/domain01-fundamentals-of-ai-and-ml.md

 - Disparities in the performance of a model across different groups.
 - The results are skewed in favor of or against an outcome for a particular class.

+>[!IMPORTANT]
+>
-The quality of a model depends on the underlying data quality and quantity.
+> The quality of a model depends on the underlying data quality and quantity.
 Also, if a model is showing bias, the weight of features that are introducing noise can be directly adjusted by the data scientists.
-For example, it could completely remove gender consideration by the model.
-Fairness constraints, such as age and sex discrimination, should be identified at the beginning before creating a model.
+Fairness constraints should be identified at the beginning before creating a model.
 Training data should be inspected and evaluated for potential bias, and models need to be continually evaluated by checking their results for fairness.

 ----

 ## Deep Learning

-Deep learning is a type of machine learning that uses algorithmic structures called neural networks.
-These are based upon the structure of the human brain.
-In our brains, brain cells called neurons form a complex network where they send electrical signals to each other to help us process information.
-In deep learning models, we use software modules called nodes to simulate the behavior of neurons.
+- Type of machine learning that uses algorithmic structures called neural networks (based upon the structure of the human brain).
+- In our brains, brain cells called neurons form a complex network where they send electrical signals to each other to help us process information.
+- In deep learning models, we use software modules called nodes to simulate the behavior of neurons.

-Deep neural networks comprise layers of nodes, including an input layer, several hidden layers, and an output layer of nodes.
-Every node in the neural network autonomously assigns weights to each feature. <u>Information flows through the network in a forward direction from input to output</u>.
+- Deep neural networks comprise layers of nodes, including an input layer, several hidden layers, and an output layer of nodes.
+- Every node in the neural network autonomously assigns weights to each feature. <u>Information flows through the network in a forward direction from input to output</u>.

 During training, the difference between the predicted output and the actual output is then calculated.
 The weights of the neurons are repeatedly adjusted to minimize the error.
-Deep learning can excel at tasks like image classification and natural language processing where there is a need to identify the complex relationship between data objects.
+Deep learning can excel at tasks like **image classification** and **natural language processing** where there is a need to identify the complex relationship between data objects.

-> [!NOTE]
->
-> The concept of deep learning with neural networks has existed for some time.
-However, the required computing power wasn't visible for most businesses to obtain until the arrival of low-cost cloud computing.
-Because anyone can now readily use powerful computing resources in the cloud, neural networks have become the standard algorithmic approach to computer vision.

 A big advantage of deep learning models for computer vision is that they don't need the relevant features given to them.
 They can identify patterns in images and extract the important features on their own.
 However, we might need to give a deep learning model millions of pictures of fish before it can accurately detect and label a fish in an image.
 And the compute infrastructure to train a deep learning model repeatedly on such a large dataset is going to cost more than the traditional approach.